Tom Phillips

 Private Prosecutions

-Tom has experience advising individuals, corporates and national governing bodies and has also been instructed to defend individuals facing private prosecutions.
+Tom has experience advising and representing individuals, corporates and national governing bodies in respect of private prosecutions.

 Appointments